During the early dawn of Filipino Sports emerged are first great sprint champion Fortunato Catalon.

 Catalon studied into his twenties and eventually received a college diploma from the University of Santo Tomas in Manila.

+Catalon Died in 1959 at the age of 62.
 He was inducted into the PSC Hall of Fame.

 Glico Running Man

 If you already visited Dotonbori in Osaka, you probably have photos of the Glico Running Man.
 However

 - The Border Cities Star, July 23, 1923

 - A Handbook of Far Eastern & Asian Games Track & Field Athletics, Ian Buchanan ATFS 1973 (kindly provided by Mr. Jad Adrian Washif ATFS Malaysia & SEA Athletics)

-Ms. Myan Catalon Acala (granddaughter of Mr. Fortunato Catalon)
+- Ms. Myan Catalon Acala (granddaughter of Mr. Fortunato Catalon)